-Indian Point Energy Center generates more than 2,100 megawatts of electricity, or 18% to 38% of the electric power used in the downstate New York region, depending on time of year and load on the grid.
-Indian Point provides enough power to light million of homes, thousands of businesses, and hundreds of critical transportation, health and municipal systems.
+Indian Point Energy Center has a generating capacity of more than 2,000 megawatts of electricity, or approximately 25% of the electric power used in New York City and Westchester.
+Indian Point provides enough power to light about 2 million homes, thousands of businesses, and hundreds of critical transportation, health and municipal systems.

 Nuclear energy is a price-stable energy source.
-Because it is produced within the consuming region, and it is not affected by international pressures, it does not fluctuate like natural gas prices or other fossil fuels.
+Because it is produced within the consuming region, and it is not affected by international pressures, it does not fluctuate like the price of natural gas.

-The Comptroller General of the United States concluded that shutting down Indian Point would cost a total of $27 billion over a 15-year period.
+A 2012 report from the Manhattan Institute concluded that shutting down Indian Point would cost consumers approximately $30 billion over a 15-year period.